(855) 575-6376

 What is Talc Pleurodesis: Complications, Side Effects, and Recovery

-Legally Reviewed by Joseph P. Williams on December 24, 2024
+Legally Reviewed by Joseph P. Williams on March 3, 2025

 What Is Talc Pleurodesis?

 Talc pleurodesis installs talc in the pleural space to intentionally cause inflammation and fibrosis, which closes up the space between the lungs and the chest wall.
 During this procedure, a surgeon will typically spray a mixture of talc and saline through a tube into the chest area that surrounds the lungs.
 It may also be applied in powder form.
+Outcomes and complications associated with patients undergoing talc pleurodesis have been documented, with some studies indicating a higher incidence of serious respiratory complications than previously reported.

 With our firm’s commitment to helping families navigate the challenges posed by asbestos-related health issues, we offer insights into both the medical and legal aspects surrounding talc pleurodesis.
 Specializing in cases of mesothelioma and asbestos exposure, we are dedicated to offering comprehensive legal guidance and compassionate care while we fight for your rights.